 Since 1876, Rochester residents have relied upon Hemlock and Canadice Lakes for their drinking water supply.
 The City also purchases water from the Monroe County Water Authority (MCWA) Shoremont treatment plant on Lake Ontario.
-(For MCWA information, please see MCWA.com.)
+(MCWA water quality information is available at MCWA. com.)
 The Hemlock Water Filtration Plant is a direct filtration plant with a capacity of 48 Million Gallons per Day (MGD) and employs processes involving coagulation, filtration and disinfection.

 During coagulation, chemicals are added to untreated water, causing the natural particulates to clump together into larger particles called floc.
-The floc is removed by filtration and the water is then disinfected through the addition of chlorine.
+The floc is removed by filtration and the water is then disinfected with chlorine.
 Like many other cities in the U.S., your water is fluoridated.
-According to the Center for Disease Control & Prevention, (CDC) fluoride is very effective at preventing cavities when present in drinking water at a properly controlled level.
-Our fluoride addition system is designed to operate and provide this benefit.
+According to the Center for Disease Control & Prevention, (CDC) fluoride is very effective at preventing cavities when present in drinking water at an optimal level of 0.7 mg/L. In 2016 the fluoride treatment was interrupted for 2 months due to system upgrades and preventative maintenance.
+For the rest of the year, 904 fluoride sample tests were conducted and 98.6% of the tests were within 0.1 mg/L of the target level.
 Water treated at the Hemlock Filtration Plant flows to the city by gravity through three large pipelines.
 Along the way, water is sold wholesale to water districts in the Town and Village of Lima, Livingston County Water and Sewer Authority, and MCWA.
-The treated water is stored in the City's three reservoirs-Rush Reservoir, Cobbs Hill Reservoir and Highland Park Reservoir.
-It is re-disinfected as it exits each reservoir and enters a complex grid (over 550 miles) of water mains that distribute the water to city customers.
-Lake Ontario water is pumped into the City distribution system at the Mt.
+The treated water is stored in the City's three reservoirs-Rush

+Reservoir, Cobbs Hill Reservoir and Highland Park Reservoir.
+It is redisinfected as it exits each reservoir and enters a complex grid (over 550 miles) of water mains that distribute the water to city customers.
+Lake Ontario water from MCWA is pumped into the City distribution system at the Mt.
 Read Boulevard pump station, near West Ridge Road.
-Some areas of the city may receive either Hemlock Lake or Lake Ontario water-or a mixture of both-depending on the season.
+Some areas of the city receive either Hemlock Lake or Lake Ontario water-or a mixture of both-depending on the season.